Frequently Asked Questions

 Please refer to our Application Deadlines for information about deadlines and critical dates.

-What is the difference between Early Action and Regular Decision?
+What is the difference between Early Decision, Early Action, and Regular Decision?

-If you choose to apply for Early Action, it means that you will apply early and receive an admission decision sooner than the rest of the applicant pool.
-Early Action applicants will receive one of three possible decisions: an offer of admission, deferral to Regular Decision (for your first-choice major), or denied admission.
-Early Action is non-binding and, if accepted, you have until the May 1 National Candidates' Reply Date to confirm your acceptance.
+If you choose to apply Early Action, it means that you will apply early and receive an admission decision sooner than the Regular Decision applicant pool.
+Early Action applicants will receive one of three possible decisions: an offer of admission, deferral to Regular Decision, or denied admission.
+Early Action is non-binding, and if accepted, you have until the May 1 National Candidates' Reply Date to confirm your acceptance.

 What materials do I need to submit for my application?

-Refer to the Freshman Application Instructions for a list of required materials.
+Refer to the First-Year Application Instructions for a list of required materials.